NEEJUSINGH/Unfolding-Consciousness/README.md

 # Unfolding Consciousness
-  **This is not a teaching.
-It’s the listening.**

-*A quiet, non-scholarly walk through the Dharma — barefoot, wondering — not as teachings, but as lived questions.*
+A quiet, curious walk through life as lived questions.

+---

 ## About This Project

-This is a living notebook of reflections — drawn from Buddhist and Hindu traditions, modern psychology, and my own practice.
+A personal notebook of reflections.
+It’s just a slow unfolding of what I’m learning — as I live it.

-Each thread is an attempt to notice, name, and gently understand the layers of mind, emotion, habit, and awareness.

-I write to make sense of what I feel.
+Each thread is an attempt to notice, name, and gently understand the layers of life in general.
+It explores a word, a moment, a question — something I came across in practice, conversation, or just trying to make sense of things.
+Some ideas come from ancient traditions.
+Others from things I heard, Googled, asked, or felt deeply.
-I write not to instruct, but to unfold — with you.

-🪷 _Neeju Singh_

-This is not a Buddhist textbook.
-This is not a complete guide.
-This is simply a collection of personal notes, reflections, and understandings gathered as I walk the path of Vipassana and Buddhist inquiry.

-These lessons are not definitive answers — they are questions I’ve lived with, moments I’ve paused for, and fragments of clarity I’ve tried to gather along the way.
+This is not a guidebook.I write to make sense of what I feel.
+These threads are not definitive answers — they are questions I’ve lived with, moments I’ve paused for, and fragments of clarity I’ve tried to gather along the way.
+This is not a scholarly project.
+I write not to instruct, but to unfold.

-I am not a teacher.
-Just a fellow traveler.
-If this helps you — even a little — then I’m glad we crossed paths.

 ---

+## What You’ll Find Here

+Each thread begins with a word or concept —
+then follows a trail of thoughts, doubts, insights, and stories.

+You’ll find:
+- A few terms I’m exploring
+- Why I ended up reflecting on them
+- What I heard from teachers or texts
+- How I wrestled with or applied them in life
+- And where that thread led me

+---

+## Threads So Far

+- **Thread 1:** Words We Use
+- **Thread 2:** *Viññāṇa* – What Knows?
+- **Thread 3:** Self and the Beautiful Disappearance
+- **Thread 4:** Two Truths – Conventional & Ultimate
+- **Thread 5:** Why Sit at All?
+(The Point of Vipassanā)
+- **Thread 6:** Calm Abiding – A Place to Begin

+More to come, as I keep listening and learning.

+---

+## Who This Is For

+- Beginners who feel a little lost
+- Thinkers who like clarity without jargon
+- Wanderers drawn to old ideas but new ways of seeing
+- Anyone who has asked, _“What is all this for?”_
+- And especially: anyone who’s confused, but still curious

+---

+## A Note

+Please don’t treat this as a source of truth.
+These are just notes from someone trying to understand.
+Written slowly.
+With care.
+And without pretending to know.

+If any of it helps you — even a little — then I’m glad we crossed paths.

+---

+**May it serve the curious.**
+**May it point toward peace.**
+**May it help you befriend yourself a little more.**

+_Neeju Singh_

+---

+## License

+Open to all.
+Reflect, reuse, or share — with kindness.

 ## Lessons So Far
 -  [Thread 1: Words We Use](./thread-1-terminology.html)